lowripowell/NiPypeTrial/README.md

 I will be implementing a BIDS style pipeline using Nipype to integrate statistical analysis and preprocessing techniques.
 The aim is to get the workflow to be container ready and publivly reporducible.

 ---

+## ✏️ My Notes from Notion ##

+I will also include a few notes i have written in the process so i can have a cohesive journey displayed on how i got from knowing nothing about these software to (hopefully) having a fully working workflow

+---